Integer BASIC: History

 Wozniak would later describe his language as "intended primarily for games and educational uses".
 Referring to it throughout development as "GAME BASIC", Wozniak wrote the code by hand, translating the assembler code instructions into their machine code equivalents and then uploading the result to his computer.
 Without any training on how to write a computer language, he used his HP calculator experience to implement a stack machine to interpret expressions.
 Once the basic routines were up and running, he worked on the other commands one-by-one in a modular fashion.
 With every visit to the Homebrew club, he demonstrated a few more features added in the last month.

 In early 1976 ads for its Apple I computer, Apple Inc made the claims that "our philosophy is to provide software for our machines free or at minimal cost" and "yes folks, Apple BASIC is Free".
 This was printed shortly after Bill Gates's infamous Open Letter to Hobbyists that suggested that people were robbing him by copying versions of Altair BASIC.

-Wozniak had helped Jobs, who worked for Atari, with a redesign of Breakout.
+Wozniak had helped Steve Jobs, who worked for Atari, with a redesign of Breakout.
 At some later point, he decided to see whether one could write the game in BASIC.
 He added commands to read paddle controllers and over a series of quick edits had a version of the game up and running.
 To improve its playability, he added a speaker to make clicks when the ball hit things.
-While showing it to Steve Jobs, Wozniak demonstrated that he could quickly change the colors that his game used, just by altering the source code.
+While showing it to Jobs, Wozniak demonstrated that he could quickly change the colors that his game used, just by altering the source code.
 Wozniak later wrote that he had proved that "software was much more flexible than hardware", and that he and Jobs realized that "now, anyone could create arcade games without having to design it in hardware."

-Wozniak did complete a floating-point library for the 6502 and published it in the August 1976 edition of Dr. Dobb's.
+Wozniak did complete a floating-point library for the 6502 and published it in the August 1976 edition of Dr. Dobb's Journal.
 This library was later made part of the ROMs for the Apple II.
 Wozniak began work on back-porting the floating-point code into Apple BASIC, but got sidetracked in the task of designing a floppy disk controller for what became the Disk II.
 Mike Markkula said the company would go to the Consumer Electronics Show in Las Vegas if the disk system was ready in time, so Wozniak and Randy Wigginton worked on it non-stop through the 1977 holidays.